Friday, 21 December 2012

 Together

 I find myself doing this journey with other mums who know the pain of a child with cancer.
 We talk, we share stories, we pray together, we tell secrets - the ones about crying in the shower, but laughing with our children.
 My son and daughter play together and the laughter is the best medicine in the world.
 I hear the patter of feet and the giggles from the toddler who is here in this haven, next to the hospital where all the children go for treatment together.
-God teaches me much in these days.
+It teaches me much in these days.
 Being so far from home for these 2 months and this part of Jasmine's journey doesn't mean isolation and loneliness.
 There is a strength in together.
-And the Big C doesn't mean Cancer, doesn't even mean Cure, but it means Christ - who is central to all of this great big life and all happening in it.
-I am grateful that He is sovereign over all things, and most grateful of all that I'm in this together with Him.
-Solo brings one so low - but together is the beautiful harmony of life that God intended for us.
+And the Big C doesn't mean Cancer, doesn't even mean Cure, but it means Community- who are central to all of this great big life and all happening in it.
+Solo brings one so low - but together is the beautiful harmony of life that is intended for us.

 Friday, 6 April 2012